wp-plugins/appvitrine-bring-the-power-of-mobile-apps-into-your-blog/readme.txt

 First version of AppVitrine plugin

 == Upgrade Notice ==
+= 2.3 =
+* In this version you can make revenue from app download.
+* You can view reports about the number of views, the number of clicks and generated revenue via AppVitrine.
+* You can register on Quantaad portal to get paid.

 = 2.2 =
 * In this version the number of slider shown in one page has been limited to 3.
 * Some minor issues got fixed.